 Across Marvel and DC Comics, there are plenty of plant-themed characters who have grown on readers over the years.
 Some strive to design plants that can fight back, such as Poison Ivy’s ex-girlfriend The Gardener or the elderly brigade known as Hordeculture.
 Others have been implanted with powerful green thumbs by accident, like Plantman, or through mutations, like Klara Prast.

+However, the following heroes and villains are the ones who really put the petal to the metal.
 So, plant yourself in your seat and don’t leaf until we finish counting down these green guys and gals.
 Let’s get started!

-9) White Mercy
+10) White Mercy

 White Mercy is a plant-based life form like no other.
 In fact, she lives inside the collective mind of a plant called the Black Mercy.
 The Black Mercy is a plant that creates a dream of a person’s perfect life.
 In the Justice League Animated Series, it latched on to Superman and showed him his perfect life on Krypton, with his wife and two children.
 His parents were still alive, and Krypton was safe.
 When it attached to Green Lantern, he was able to save all of Coast City from destruction.

 However, when attached to Mongul, the villain created a world where he defeated all of the heroes of the world to conquer the entire universe, and even had a child—White Mercy.
 The child’s “mother” is Poison Ivy, granting White Mercy chlorokinetic abilities as well as the power of possession and dream manipulation.
 Mongul used White Mercy and manipulated Poison Ivy in an attempt to actually defeat Batman, Superman, and Wonder Woman in the real world, but White Mercy saw the pain in the heroes, and chose to help them.